• About

 Not yet wild about wild rice?
 Get to know this healthy, versatile, and delicious ingredient and you will be…

-Wild rice recipes -- Pin with photos of bowl of wild rice mushroom soup and loose uncooked wild rice with tite text
+Pin with title text and photos of loose uncooked wild rice and bowl of wild rice mushroom soup

-Wild rice also has a decent amount of fiber, magnesium, and potassium, things most of us fall short on.
+Wild rice also has a decent amount of fiber,ย magnesium, and potassium, things most of us fall short on.
+It also serves up a healthy dose of antioxidants.

-Wild rice gluten-free and technically not a grain but the seed of a marsh grass, so those avoiding grains can enjoy it as well.
+Wild rice is gluten-free and technically not a grain but theย seed of a marsh grass, so those avoiding grains can enjoy it as well.

 It’s easy to cook (more forgiving than regular rice as well as more nutritious).